 *This amount is nonrefundable and nontransferable

 Call us!
 If there’s space available in your camp, we’ll ask for necessary payment.
 If you have a cancellation, and you’ve exhausted all efforts to re-fill spaces, call us to make cancellations.
 We’ll adjust your balance accordingly.
-If you cancel a space before May 15th, 2020 you’ll just lose the $50 deposit per spot.
-The entire fee is forfeited for cancellations made within 30 days of your trip.
+If you cancel a space prior to 30 days before your trip, you’ll just forfeit the $50 deposit per spot.
+The entire fee is forfeited for any cancellations made within 30 days of your trip.

 Support staff on site